wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 # Applying the Message Differential

-The massage function we just wrote takes arbitrary length-64 bytestrings and returns promising candidate messages `M`.
-To check whether `M` is part of a collision, we have to be able to compute `M'`, aka `M + D`.
+The `massage` function we just wrote takes an arbitrary length-64 bytestring and turns it into a promising candidate message `M`.
+Before we can check whether `M` is part of a collision, we have to be able to compute `M'`, aka `M + D`.

-The differential modifies three message words: the first, the second, and the 12th.
-We can encode these words' indices and their internal differentials like
+The differential modifies three message words.
+We can encode these words' indices and their internal differentials like so:
-so:

 ```python
 DIFFERENTIALS = ((1, 1 << 31),